All Products

 • Stream ingest configuration

 • Set the GOP size to 1 to 2 seconds to reduce the time required by a player to load a GOP.
 This reduces live streaming latency.
-For more information about how to set the GOP size in the ApsaraVideo Live console, see Configure custom transcoding.
+For more information about how to set the GOP size by using the ApsaraVideo Live console, see Configure custom transcoding.
 For more information about how to set the GOP size by calling an API operation, see AddCustomLiveStreamTranscode.

 • To reduce live streaming latency that is caused by a large encoding cache size, we recommend that you use Alibaba Cloud Push SDK.